Mandalorian welcomes Star Wars actor back 24 years after toxic fandom treatment

 ‘Sure did tear up when I realised who it was,’ one emotional fan wrote

-The Star Wars universe has welcomed back one of its most criticised actors in The Mandalorian.
+The Star Wars universe has welcomed back one of its most unfairly criticised actors in The Mandalorian.

 Episode four of the Disney Plus series’ third season was released on Wednesday (22 March).
 Directed by Carl Weathers, the latest installment revealed who rescued Grogu from Order 66 before the show began.